 What it Is

 The Show & Prove Hip Hop Studies Conference Series (S&P) is a biennial conference that is interdisciplinary in practice and international in scope.
 It is premised on cultivating the necessary and critical dialogues for the development of Hip Hop Studies as a field.
-As universities adopt classes about Hip Hop and an increasing amount of scholarship gets published, this series was created for those with a vested interest in the culture—including artists and practitioners, students, teachers, scholars, and community activists—to interrogate, complicate, and critically negotiating what it means to bring Hip Hop into the academy.
+As universities adopt classes about Hip Hop and an increasing amount of scholarship gets published, this series was created for those with a vested interest in the culture—including artists and practitioners, students, teachers, scholars, and community activists—to interrogate, complicate, and critically negotiate what it means to bring Hip Hop into the academy.

 S&P is one of the few ongoing conferences specifically geared toward developing scholarship on and through Hip Hop.
-We combine paper presentations, discussion sessions, master classes, performances, and roundtable discussions among scholars and practitioners at various professional stages.
+We combine paper presentations, discussion sessions, master classes, workshops, performances, and roundtable discussions among scholars and practitioners at various professional stages.
 It has become a site for the most cutting edge research precisely because it builds on Hip Hop’s own cultural imperatives.

 “Show & Prove” conferences are free and open to the public.
 There is no registration fee, and we encourage attendance by those outside of the academy.